Virtual collective consciousness: Etymology

 The recent definition of VCC evolved from the first empirical study that provided a cyberpsychological insight into the contribution of Facebook to the 2011 Tunisian revolution.
-In this study, the concept was originally called ‘‘collective cyberconsciousness”.
-The latter is an extension of the idea of ‘‘collective consciousness’’ coupled with ‘‘citizen media’’ usage.
-The authors of this study also made a parallel between this original definition of VCC and other comparable concepts such as Durkheim's collective representation, Žižek’s ‘‘collective mind’’ or Boguta’s ‘‘new collective consciousness’’ that he used to describe the computational history of the Internet shut down during the Egyptian revolution.
-Since VCC is the byproduct of the network’s successful actions then these actions must be timely, acute, rapid, domain-specific, and purpose-oriented to successfully achieve their goal.
+In this study, the concept was originally called "collective cyberconsciousness".
+The latter is an extension of the idea of "collective consciousness" coupled with "citizen media" usage.
+The authors of this study also made a parallel between this original definition of VCC and other comparable concepts such as Durkheim's collective representation, Žižek's "collective mind" or Boguta's "new collective consciousness" that he used to describe the computational history of the Internet shutdown during the Egyptian revolution.
+Since VCC is the byproduct of the network's successful actions, then these actions must be timely, acute, rapid, domain-specific, and purpose-oriented to successfully achieve their goal.
 Before reaching a momentum of complexity, each collective behavior starts by a spark that triggers a chain of events leading to a crystallized stance of a tremendous amount of interactions.
 Thus, VCC is an emergent global pattern from these individual actions.

-In 2012, the term Virtual Collective Consciousness has resurfaced and was brought to light after extending its applications to the Egyptian case and the whole social networking major impact on the success of the so-called Arab Spring.
+In 2012, the term virtual collective consciousness resurfaced and was brought to light after extending its applications to the Egyptian case and the whole social networking major impact on the success of the so-called Arab Spring.
 Moreover, the acronym VCC was suggested to identify the theoretical framework covering on-line behaviors leading to a virtual collective consciousness.
-Hence, online social networks have provided a new and faster way of establishing or modifying “collective consciousness” that was paramount to the 2011 uprisings in the Arab world.
+Hence, online social networks have provided a new and faster way of establishing or modifying "collective consciousness" that was paramount to the 2011 uprisings in the Arab world.

 Theoretical underpinnings of VCC

-Various theoretical references ranging from sociology to computer science were mentioned in order to account for the key features that render the framework for a Virtual Collective Consciousness.
+Various theoretical references in fields ranging from sociology to computer science were mentioned in order to account for the key features that render the framework for a virtual collective consciousness.
 The following list is not exhaustive, but the references it contains are often highlighted: